Divadovitch/fylo-data-storage-component-master/README.md

 ### What I learned

 To use the border of ``::after`` pseudo-element to create a triangle, to adapt the position of an object thanks to the ``position:absolute`` property placed on the child and ``position:relative`` placed on the parent.

-### Continued development

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**